OOPs Concepts in Java: Encapsulation, Abstraction, Inheritance, Polymorphism

 What is the OOPs Concept?

-Object-oriented programming is one of the fundamental concepts of programming that helps developers to bind functions and data together with the help of objects and classes.
+Object-oriented programming is one of the fundamental concepts of programming helping developers to bind functions and data together with the help of objects and classes.
 The OOPs concept in Java assists the programmers in controlling and accessing the data and implementing this to improve the readability and reusability of the code.
 In Java, every class has some objects.
 Every object has some methods and properties associated with it.
-After combining them it will build the structure of object-oriented programming.
-The OOPs concept in Java depends on the 4 core concepts, which are:
+Combining them will build the structure of object-oriented programming.

 - Abstraction